 Inventory items can be managed wholesale and locally (e.g., cheeses or average wines) at the enterprise level, or specifically (e.g., specific wines, cheeses, or poultry), with references to external information (e.g., nutrients).

-Models & Meta-models
+Templates & Meta-models

 Meta-models are models of models: instead of representing relevant individuals in environment, they represent relevant categories in models.
 For enterprise architects relevance should be primarily about identification mechanisms:

 - System or process: identities are used to manage representations; for instance batches of poultry with regard to expiry dates.